 We all do it on a daily basis –we accidentally reinforce behaviors that we don’t like.
 The good news is that it is not too late to do something about it!
 With our little ones, especially those under 5 years of age, actions really do speak louder than words.
 Your child will respond to what you do 1000 times more than what you say (*see graphic above).
 So yes, you may say “we don’t throw”, but those words mean nothing if your actions don’t correspond.
-If your child’s unwanted behavior was effective in getting his or her needs met, then it will continue.
-So, in the example above, instead of throwing the bowl to get more food, he or she should pass you the bowl, say “more” or point to the wanted food, for example.
+If your child’s unwanted behavior was effective in getting her needs met, then it will continue.
+So, in the example above, instead of throwing the bowl to get more food, she should pass you the bowl, say “more” or point to the wanted food, for example.
 We should not refill the bowl, until the child imitates the new, positive behavior that we model.

 Sometimes we forget to talk about a major component to language: pragmatics or the rules for using language in different situations and with different people.
-Also known as social communication, pragmatics cover facial expressions, gestures, what to say and when to say it.
+Also known as social communication, pragmatics cover facial expressions, gestures, what to say, and when to say it.
 Knowing and following these rules makes it easier for everyone to communicate.

 There are three major social communication skills you can teach your little one:

-Using language for different reasons: whether you’re informing, requesting or demanding, it implies a different way of communicating.
+Using language for different reasons: whether you’re informing, requesting, or demanding, it implies a different way of communicating.

 Changing language for the listener or because of the situation: talking differently to a child than to an adult, skipping details when someone already knows what you’re talking about, talking differently depending on the place you’re at.